A severely rusted and damaged high-voltage hazard warning sign hanging from a pole with loose wires.

 Performance Issues Indicating Panel Damage

-A tripped breaker means the safety mechanism detected a dangerous condition such as overcurrent, short circuit, or ground fault.
-When storms damage your panel, these conditions may occur more frequently because compromised wiring creates unintended electrical paths.
-Document which circuits trip most often and what activities preceded the tripping.
-This information helps electricians diagnose the problem more quickly.
-However, never continuously reset breakers that keep tripping, as this defeats the safety mechanism and increases fire risk significantly.
+A tripped breaker means the system detected a dangerous condition such as overcurrent, short circuit, or ground fault.
+Storm damage makes these events more likely by creating unintended electrical paths.
+Track which circuits trip most often and what activities precede them—this helps electricians diagnose the problem.
+Never keep resetting breakers that trip repeatedly, as this defeats their safety function and increases fire risk.

 Flickering and Dimming Lights